-What Are Kodi’s Biggest Security Issues?
-And How Can You Avoid Them?By Steph Myers / April 17, 2017 / Tags: Kodi
+The Kodi Security Risk — And How To Avoid ItBy Steph Myers / June 20, 2018 / Tags: Kodi

 Many users are unaware of the Kodi security risk.
 But Kodi has some major security and privacy risks.
 The good news is they’re easy to avoid, and Kodi’s awesomeness soars even higher once you do.

 There isn’t much to dislike about Kodi.
 The home entertainment platform is free, versatile, slick, and powerful.

-There’s just one major problem with Kodi.
-It has some pretty serious security vulnerabilities.
+There’s just one major problem.
+Kodi has some pretty serious security risks.
 Thankfully, it’s easy to avoid Kodi’s security issues and stay secure on Kodi.

 So what are the biggest security issues on Kodi?
 Here’s a rundown of what to be aware of — and take steps to avoid.

 Man-In-The-Middle Attacks: A huge Kodi security risk is that Kodi leaves users vulnerable to what’s called “man-in-the-middle” attacks.
 That’s when a hacker infiltrates the connection between you and Kodi, inserting himself in the middle.
 This means your network is compromised, and your personal information in the hands of bad elements.
 This is a very problematic Kodi vulnerability.
 Why is Kodi under attack?
 Most likely because it’s both extremely popular and open-source — the perfect combo for a great hacker target.

 Third-Party Add-Ons: Many of the best Kodi add-ons aren’t part of the official repository.
 Instead, they are from unofficial — and sometimes downright sketchy — sources.
 You can avoid the risks by only installing whitelisted add-ons from official Kodi repository.
 But if you (like most Kodi users) are a fan of some of the popular unofficial add-ons for streaming TV, movies and sports then you’ll want to protect yourself.
 You need to use Kodi with a VPN, which will keep you secure and protect your personal information while you stream.
 See the top VPNs for Kodi.